mkirsch2/MechaCar_Statistical_Analysis/README.md

 ![Multiple regression](MultipleRegression.gif)

-### Is the slope of the linear model considered to be zero?
-Why or why not?
+The slope of the linear model is not considered to be zero, as a slope of zero would mean that the mpg of the MechaCar prototypes would be determined by random chance.
+As noted above, there are three variables that provided a non-random amount of variance to the mpg values.

-### Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+Although this linear model identifies variables that provided a non-random amount of variance, the r-squared value is 0.7149, which leaves approximately 29% of the variability of mpg unexplained.
+To effectively predict the mgp of MechaCar prototypes, additional modeling should be completed.